sudoTinaW/sudotinaw.github.io/_posts/2020-04-06-two-pointer.md

 ## Same Directions

-1.Window Sum
+1. Window Sum

 [https://www.lintcode.com/problem/window-sum/description](https://www.lintcode.com/problem/window-sum/description)

-Given an array of n integers, and a moving window(size k), move the window at each iteration from the start of the array, find the sum of the element inside the window at each moving.

 * left won't move when right < k.
+* When right >= k,left will move when right moves.
-* When right >= k, sum will be added duirng each move of right, and left will move as well.
+* When right >= k, result will be added when right moves.
-* Note if you add the sum into result before sum is updated, the last updated sum has to be added outside the loop.
+* Note result has been updated before left moves, so the last result can not be added inside the loop.
+The last result is added after the loop.

       public int[] winSum(int[] nums, int k) {